timonoko/monocle/README.md

-This is not a trivial design object.
 The lens is from old optician's set.
 This is so necessary.
-I have lost my spectacles at this bloody beach on <a href='https://youtu.be/qtiBerMptUA?si=O9zY8RBwyJoswb9n&t=919'>Arctic Ocean</a>.
+I once lost my spectacles at this bloody beach on <a href='https://youtu.be/qtiBerMptUA?si=O9zY8RBwyJoswb9n&t=919'>Arctic Ocean</a>.
 It was quite difficult to land half-blind and look for the spare set of specs.

 <img src=scad.png>